RecordSetter/trudesk/RENDER.md

 If you encounter any issues:

+1. Database Connection Issues:
-1. Check the application logs in the Render dashboard
+   - Check the MongoDB service is running in your Render dashboard
-2. Verify all environment variables are properly linked:
-   - MongoDB URL should be linked from the trudesk-mongodb service
+   - Verify the MongoDB connection URL is correctly constructed
-   - Redis URL should be linked from the trudesk-redis service
-3. Ensure MongoDB and Redis services are running
+   - Look for any authentication errors in the logs

+2. Port Binding Issues:
-4. Check the Trudesk logs for any specific error messages
+   - Check the logs for any port-related errors
+   - Verify the PORT environment variable is being properly used
+   - Ensure no other service is using the same port

+3. Node.js Issues:
-5. Verify Node.js version is correctly set to 16.20.0
+   - Verify NODE_VERSION is set to 16.20.0
+   - Check for any node-sass compilation errors
+   - Look for any dependency-related errors in the logs

+4. General Issues:
+   - Review the application logs in the Render dashboard
+   - Check the service status in your Render dashboard
+   - Verify all environment variables are set correctly

 ## Support